haiderali-cmyk/distilled_miniLM_it/README.md

 ```

 ### Sentence Chunking
-For sentence chunking please refer to process in config.yml file.
-We use 'multilingual-e5-large' model for tokenization because of it's best performance.
-We set
-minimum and maximum token limit to make sure we don't use too large or too small chunks for distillation process.
+We use spaCy for sentence splitting and a Hugging Face tokenizer for token counts.
+Be consistent with the chunk_size key name (used above).
 ```bash
 process:
   spacy_model: "it_core_news_lg"